 The department is located in the third floor of the Umphrey Lee Center.

 In partnership with the Career Center, the Economics Department hosted its first networking event for students and alumni on October 21.
 Students talked with recent graduates about career opportunities for Economics majors.

 The SMU Department of Economics is pleased to welcome Elira Kuka as the newest Assistant Professor in the Department.

 From the Dismal Science to the Moral Science

-Mona Hersh-Cochran, the first female Ph.D. graduate of economics at SMU, along with her collegues, Susan Dadres and David Molina, collected and published articles of her late husband, Kendall Cochran (also a Ph.D. graduate of the economics program at SMU), in a book focused on the moral obligation of economists to provide policy recommendations consistent with a social agenda of fairness and opportunity.
+Mona Hersh-Cochran, the first female Ph.D. graduate of economics at SMU, along with her collegues, Susan Dadres (a fellow Ph.D. graduate of economics at SMU) and David Molina, collected and published articles of her late husband, Kendall Cochran, in a book focused on the moral obligation of economists to provide policy recommendations consistent with a social agenda of fairness and opportunity.
 Learn more...